phuynh7577/recipe_client/README.md

 * /1

 ## Technology Used
-* React.js, Ruby on rails, Hosted on Heroku.
+* React.js, Ruby on rails, Postgres, Hosted on Heroku.

 ## Approach taken
 * Created API with Ruby on Rails.
+* Data type: Postgres
-* Setup seeds
+* Setup seeds in rails o supply data to React while developing.
 * create-react-app

 ## Notes to self